CodersSquad-Classes/graphical-recursive-karen-and-marcial/README.md

 # How to compile & run you program

 - _You must document compilation and execution here_
+    # g++ koch.cpp -o koch
+    # ./koch 100 300 500 300 3

 - _Don't forget to document which algorithm you're implementing_
+    # This program makes the Koch curve (a type of fractal) using recursion.
+    # The idea is:
+	   # 1. Start with a straight line.
+	   # 2. Cut it into three equal parts.
+	   # 3. In the middle part, we “draw” a small triangle bump.
+	   # 4. We repeat the same steps again and again on the new lines, until we reach the level we want.

+In the end, this process creates the spiky shape called the Koch curve.

 # Grading Policy